Galamoz/HyperMetroidRandomizer/README.md

       Unlock the 15 Gates to access Tourian and defeat Mother Brain Level design modified to prevent morph locks and increase item variety Walljumping is required
-      Tourian Item may only be obtained before Baby Metroid trigger
+      Tourian Item may only be obtained after Baby Metroid trigger

 #### Casual Difficulty